Visa policy of Serbia: Requirements for tourist / business visa

 Visa applications should be submitted to the Embassy or Consulate General of the Republic of Serbia abroad.

-For the issuance of a transit visa, you should have an entry visa for the country you are entering after the Republic of Serbia.
-In case a visa is not required for that country, you will be asked to present other documents explaining the purpose of your visit there.
+For the issuance of a transit visa, a person should have an entry visa for the country entering after the Republic of Serbia.
+In case a visa is not required for that country, the visa applicant will be asked to present other documents explaining the purpose of his/her visit there.

-Diplomatic-consular mission of the Republic of Serbia reserves the right to request additional documentation.
+Serbian diplomatic mission reserves the right to request additional documentation.
 Incomplete applications will not be accepted.

-For more information regarding the issuance of visa, please contact the nearest diplomatic-consular mission of the Republic of Serbia.

 Requirements for temporary residence visa / work visa

 Anyone wishing to live and work in Serbia will be required to apply for a temporary residence permit (for nationals requiring a visa, a temporary residence visa has to be obtained before entry).
 To obtain a temporary visa for employment purposes, you will need to secure a job offer from a Serbian company or government department, or a foreign company based in Serbia.

 The criteria for approval of an employment visa include suitable educational qualifications or work experience, a secured employment contract in Serbia, proof of adequate means of subsistence in Serbia, police confirmation that you have no criminal record, and a satisfactory medical examination.
 All official documents must be translated into Serbian.

 Requirements for permanent residence

-Permanent residency in Serbia can be acquired after five years of temporary residency, three years of temporary residency if married to a Serbian citizen and on special grounds.
+Permanent residency in Serbia can be acquired after five years of temporary residency, three years of temporary residency if married to a Serbian citizen and on special basis.

 Obligatory registration

 If foreign travelers stay at a hotel, hostel or other commercial accommodation during their visit to Serbia, they are not required to register with the police, since the accommodation will complete the registration on their behalf and issue a receipt confirming it (if not automatically issued, the traveler should request it).

-When staying in a private accommodation, the owner of the apartment/house must register the foreigner with the police station of the precinct in which the residence is located (alternatively, the owner can issue a written authorization in advance through a notary for the foreigner to register him/herself). within 24 hours of the foreigner entering the country.
+When staying in a private accommodation, the owner of the apartment / house must register the foreigner with the police station of the precinct in which the residence is located (alternatively, the owner can issue a written authorization in advance through a notary for the foreigner to register him/herself within 24 hours of the foreigner entering the country.
 The process involves filling in an online form (also available at major police stations) which is signed and stamped by a police officer.

-Visitors should safeguard this form during the stay in the country, as it may be checked by police inside the country and/or when exiting Serbia.
-Failing to complete the registration may result in a RSD 5000-150000 fine (also for the accommodation provider/host), imprisonment and/or deportation.
+Visitors should safeguard this form during the stay in the country, as it may be checked by police inside the country and / or when exiting Serbia.
+Failing to complete the registration may result in a RSD 5,000-150,000 fine (also for the accommodation provider / host), imprisonment and / or deportation.